weareblahs/weareblahs/README.md

 ### Before you asked me why i'm not online in Telegram most of the time
 don't know man, telegram just distracts me at some times for some reason - i just check there for some important stuffs 1-2 time every week

+yes, even notifications are turned off